-NBA Rumors: Sixers Could Acquire Kevin Love In 3-Team Trade With Cavs & Grizzlies, Per ‘Bleacher Report’
+NBA Rumors: Sixers Could Acquire Kevin Love In 3-Team Trade With Cavs And Grizzlies, Per ‘Bleacher Report’

 — Forbes SportsMoney (@SportsMoneyBlog) July 3, 2018

-In the suggested trade scenario by Bleacher Report, the Sixers will be engaging in a three-team trade with the Cavaliers and the Memphis Grizzlies.
-The Sixers will acquire Kevin Love, the Grizzlies receive Robert Covington, and the Cavaliers will get Dario Saric, Ben McLemore, JaMychal Green, and Jerryd Bayless.
+In the suggested trade scenario by Bleacher Report, the 76ers would be engaging in a three-team trade with the Cavaliers and the Memphis Grizzlies.
+The 76ers will acquire Kevin Love, the Grizzlies receive Robert Covington, and the Cavaliers will get Dario Saric, Ben McLemore, JaMychal Green, and Jerryd Bayless.
 The proposed trade deal works on ESPN‘s NBA Trade Machine.

-With LeBron James gone, there is no more reason for the Cavaliers to keep Kevin Love.
+With LeBron James gone, there is no reason for the Cavaliers to keep Kevin Love.
 Their roster, as currently constructed, may have the capability to earn a playoff spot in the weak Eastern Conference, but they will need a miracle to beat a team like the Boston Celtics in a best-of-seven series.
-The best thing the Cavaliers could do right now is to rebuild the team, and trading Love for a package including a young and promising talent like Dario Saric would be a good start.
+The best thing the Cavaliers could do right now is to rebuild the team, and trading Love for a package including young and promising talents like Dario Saric would be a good start.

 The deal will allow the Grizzlies to upgrade their wing with the addition of Robert Covington.
 Covington is not only a reliable defender, but he is also a major threat from beyond the arc.
 In 80 games he played last season, Covington averaged 12.6 points, 5.4 rebounds, and 1.7 steals on 41.3 percent shooting from the field and 36.9 percent from beyond the arc.

-Meanwhile, the addition of Kevin Love will strengthen the Sixers’ chance of taking the empty throne in the Eastern Conference.
-Love will surely love the idea of representing the East once again in the NBA Finals even if it is on a different team without LeBron James on his side.
+Meanwhile, the addition of Kevin Love will strengthen the 76ers’ chance of taking the empty throne in the Eastern Conference.
+Love will surely love the idea of representing the East once again in the NBA Finals, even if it is on a different team without LeBron James on his side.